amihajlovski/formula-champions/README.md

 npm install
 ```

-When the dependencies are installed, run the application using
+When the dependencies are installed, run the application using:
 ```bash
 npm start
 ```